2018 Teen Read Week™ initiative launched

 Young Adult Library Services Association (YALSA)

-Library staff, educators and afterschool providers are encouraged to join the free Teen Read Week site for full access to a variety of resources to help them plan their Teen Read Week activities, including:
+Library staff are also encouraged to join the free Teen Read Week site for full access to a variety of resources to help plan their Teen Read Week activities, including:

 - Forums: Discuss and share TRW-related resources and experiences;

 - Grants: Teen Read Week Activity Grant and Teens’ Top Ten Book Giveaway;

 - Themed logo (site members only): Downloadable low-resolution theme logo;